abdullahselek/plant-disease-classification-tf/README.md

 ## PyTorch Version

-Another version of this project which uses PyTorch and same datasets is available [https://github.com/abdullahselek/plant-disease-classification-pytorch](https://github.com/abdullahselek/plant-disease-classification-pytorch).
+Another version of this project which is implemented using PyTorch and same datasets is available [https://github.com/abdullahselek/plant-disease-classification-pytorch](https://github.com/abdullahselek/plant-disease-classification-pytorch).

 ## License